Last Updated on May 21, 2026

 Disabling and Enabling Smart App Control

-If you don’t want SAC to be controlling what files you are allowed to open or what apps you are allowed to use, you can disable it, assuming it is turned on.
+If you donāt want SAC to be controlling what files you are allowed to open or what apps you are allowed to use, you can disable it.
+This step assumes the feature is actually turned on in your system settings.

 If you go to the Windows Security Center or just type Smart App Control in the taskbar search box, you will be able to see whether or not SAC is enabled.
-The Evaluation option will most likely be greyed out unless you are running a recently installed version of Windows.
+The options here dictate how aggressively Windows monitors your daily activity.
+You will see clear choices to leave it On, in Evaluation mode, or Off entirely.

+The Evaluation option will most likely be greyed out unless you are running aĀ recently installedĀ version of Windows.
 The Evaluation process is used to monitor how you use your computer after installing Windows.
 Then it will determine whether or not to enable Smart App Control based on the types of files you are opening and the apps you are running.
 In earlier builds of Windows, you were not able to change this setting once SAC chose the option for you.

 For additional training resources, check out our online IT training courses.